itsjesushx/TownOfSushi/README.md

 - A Neutral Killer cannot target the Mini (excluding Glitch), while it's growing up.
 After that they can kill it or interact with them.
 - The Crew can still win, even if all of their members are dead, if they finish their tasks fast enough (That's why converting the last Crewmate with tasks left into a Sidekick results in a task win for the crew.)

-If both Impostors and Neutral Killers are in the game, the game continues even if all Crewmates are dead.
+If Impostors and multiple Neutral Killers are in the game, the game continues even if all Crewmates are dead.
 Crewmates may still win in this case by completing their tasks.
-Neutral Killers and Impostor have to kill each other.
+Each Neutral Killer and Impostor have to kill each other.

 -----------------------